Jorbangla Mosque

 Jorbangla Mosque (জোড়বাংলা মসজিদ) or Jora Dhibi Mosque (জোড়া ঢিবি মসজিদ) is a 16th century Bengal Sultanate period mosque located in Barobazar of Kaliganj Upazila of Jhenaidah District.
 The name Jorbangla, may be derived from twin huts that are said to have once existed on its east side.
+It is part of the historic site of Mohammadabad.

 History

 The original structure dated to 1532-38 on the basis of few terracotta inscriptions discovered from the site.
 The inscription records the mosque was built during the reign of Sultan Ghiyasuddin Mahmud Shah.
 The mosque compound was excavated in 1992-1993 by the Department of Archaeology and Museums, the structure was meticulously reconstructed from a heavily ruined state.
 The excavation discovered 14 structures including mosque, pond and cemetery.
 Only the foundations of the octagonal corner towers and portions of the interior walls, up to the height of the mihrab arches, remained intact from the original construction.
 A pond is situated near the mosque.
 It is believed that the pond was excavated for the worshippers during Mahmud Shah's reign.